openstack-archive/instack-undercloud/doc/source/advanced_deployment/template_deploy.rst

 .. note::

     Use caution when using this approach as you will need to rebase any local changes on updates to the openstack-tripleo-heat-templates package, and care will be needed to avoid modifying anything in the tree which the CLI tools rely on (such as top-level parameters).
-In many cases using the ExtraConfig_ interfaces or specific template overrides as outlined above may be preferable.
+In many cases using the :doc:`ExtraConfig <extra_config>` interfaces or specific template overrides as outlined above may be preferable.

 Here is an example of copying the entire tripleo-heat-templates tree to a local directory and launching a deployment using the new location::

     cp -r /usr/share/openstack-tripleo-heat-templates /home/stack/
     openstack overcloud deploy --templates /home/stack/openstack-tripleo-heat-templates

-.. _ExtraConfig: extra_config.html